bzawad/adventure/README.md

 The `generateDungeon.js` utility creates dungeons by:

-1. **Grid Creation**: Creates a 20x20 grid
+1. **Grid Creation**: Creates a 60x60 grid
-2. **Random Wall Placement**: Randomly places walls while ensuring at least 100 floor tiles remain
+2. **Room Generation**: Randomly places 4-8 rooms of varying sizes
+3. **Corridor Connection**: Connects rooms with corridors
-3. **Tile Variation**: Each tile uses a random section from the 4x4 tileset grid
+4. **Tile Variation**: Each tile uses a random section from the 4x4 tileset grid
-4. **Background Positioning**: Uses CSS background positioning to display the correct tile section
+5. **Background Positioning**: Uses CSS background positioning to display the correct tile section

 ### Tileset System